 The work I do with clients focuses on improving their relationship with food, from a holistic and weight-inclusive perspective.
 As body image concerns are a big driver for eating difficulties, and weight loss does not automatically mean improved health, I encourage my clients to shift at least some of the focus away from the scales and weight loss.

 Therefore, I don’t provide traditional weight-loss advice or focus on weight loss as the main outcome.
 Instead, the focus is on ‘the big picture of health’ including mental wellbeing and food flexibility.
-Sometimes weight may reduce as a side-effect of this approach, but this isn’t always the case.

 Whether you decide to check your weight or not is of course very individual, so this is an open discussion that I have with my clients as there is no one-fits-all answer.